thefrugaldev/groceries-app/README.md

 # GroceriesApp
-Mobile app for making grocery lists using NativeScript
+Mobile app for making grocery lists using NativeScript with Typescript and Angular 2 frontend.